hartwigmedical/actin/clinical/README.md

 Note: For WGS/NGS data, the BAM (raw data) should be provided rather than above format.

-Other relevant patient history: previous primary tumor(s)
+Other relevant patient history: previous primary tumor(s) (N records per patient)

 | Variable                   | Example values | With date? |
 |----------------------------|----------------|------------|